 Hide table of contents

 Hi all, I wanted to share some interviews I recently recorded which might be of interest to an EA crowd.
-A few months ago, I started a podcast called Hear This Idea with a friend at uni interviewing (mostly) academics in the social sciences and philosophy.
+A few months ago, I started a podcast with a friend at uni interviewing (mostly) academics in the social sciences and philosophy.
 Since we're both involved with EA, about half of the episodes ended up addressing topics either relevant to or directly concerning effective altruism.
 For each episode, we also write an accompanying article for the website.
 These articles are fairly in-depth, and represent 10 hours of work each.
 I've summarised four relevant episodes + articles below.

 Jaime Sevilla Molina on Forecasting, Cultural Persistence, and Quantum Computing